-In this section, we address the identification of the structural properties of the request process that are relevant to LRU caching, namely:
+In this section, we identify the structural properties of the request process that are relevant to LRU caching, namely:

 - (i) Overall correlation between requests. - (ii) Correlation in the catalog publications. - (iii) Correlation between the requests of a document.

 Additionally, in the case of the first property, we look for the timescale where it starts to influence the performance of LRU.